yujiri8/yujiri.xyz/reviews/jedi_fallen_order.md

 Another awesome thing about the way this reveal is done is that with Cere's dialogue in the previous conversation, when she explicitly claims Trilla "didn't survive", the writers were making a callback to how Ben told Luke Vader had "betrayed and murdered" his father, and then when the truth came out, instead of apologizing for lying, justified it as "Vader [isn't the same person](/argument/same_person) as your father, so what I told you was true... from a certain point of view".

-It's not so awesome that they put this in the same mission as the event where Greez's past catches up with him and Cal is captured by bounty hunters, because the payoffs draw attention away from each other, and when you get back to the Mantis, both conversations are handled very poorly.
+It's not so awesome that they put this in the same mission as the event where Greez's past catches up with him and Cal is captured by bounty hunters, because the payoffs draw attention away from each other, and when you get back to the Mantis, both conversations are handled very poorly:

 * Almost nothing is said about Greez's past; there's about three lines digging at him for getting Cal into that, but no real explanation of what happened.